-- 1) Uses language/talk to communicate and to learn (33%). - 2) Reads and listens to written, spoken and media texts (33%). - 3) Writes a variety of genres for personal and social purposes (34%).
+- 1)Uses language/talk to communicate and to learn (33%). - 2) Reads and listens to written, spoken and media texts (33%). - 3) Writes a variety of genres for personal and social purposes (34%).

-Students will be evaluated on the talk competency based on discussions, conferences and presentations.
+Students will be evaluated on the talk competency based on small group, whole class, and individual discussions and presentations.
 For the reading competency, students will be assessed on various comprehension/analysis assignments and responses to literature.
-The writing competency will be evaluated based on journals, narratives, news articles and other genres of written texts.
+The writing competency will be evaluated based on journals, narratives, and various genres of written texts.